chaserobertson/dealer-scrape/README.md

 - A Customer Service rating of 5 stars adds 5 to the score for this section.
 - A Quality of Work rating of 4 stars adds 4 to the score for this section.
 - ...
-- If the dealer is not recommended, divide the above summed scores by 2.
+- If the dealer is recommended, leave this section's score as-is.
+If the dealer is not recommended, divide this section's summed score by 2.
 ### 25 pts: Employee Ratings
-Number of employee reviews relative to the other reviews processed, scaled by the positivity of the review
+The number of employee reviews, relative to the other reviews processed, scaled by the average positivity of the employee reviews.
+- No employee reviews results in a score of 0 for this section.
+- If a review has the maximum number of employee ratings of all processed reviews, and they are all 5 star ratings, the score for this section is 25 * 5/5 = 25.
+- If a review has half the maximum number of employee ratings of all processed reviews, and they are all 4 star ratings, the score for this section is 12.5 * 4/5 = 10.
 ### 25 pts: Review Body
-Number of words in the review, relative to the maximum number of words from the other reviews processed
+Number of words in the review, relative to the maximum number of words from the other reviews processed.
+- If a review has the maximum number of words of all processed reviews, the score for this section is 25 * 5/5 = 25.
+- If a review has very few words, the score for this section will be quite low, depending on the number of words in other reviews.